 The Gender and Race Research Award is given to undergraduate and graduate students whose projects promotes scholarly exploration and research on topics of gender and race.

 The Dora Anne Little Award is given to a Duke student at the undergraduate or graduate level, who has excelled in service to the campus and community which extends beyond the classroom.
 Students can self-nominate or be nominated for this award.

 The Anne McDougall Memorial Award

-The Anne McDougall Memorial Award is given to a Duke woman undergraduate or graduate student who pursues areas of human service by studying psychology and related fields.
+The Anne McDougall Memorial Award is given to a Duke Woman undergraduate or graduate student level, who pursues areas of human service by studying psychology and related fields.
 Preference is given to returning women students.

 The Anne Firor Scott Award

 The Anne Firor Scott Award, administered by the History Department, is to enable access to archives and resource centers where students can use original historical materials.
 This award is specifically for students engaged in research in women's history, Please contact the History Department for more information.